 The answer ought to be “yes” in a happy partnership.
-Most people can’t wait to spend time with one another and enjoy each other’s company in the early stages of a relationship.
+In the early stages of a relationship, most people can’t wait to spend time with one another and enjoy each other’s company.
 If anything has changed, you should consider why.
 Daily obligations frequently limit the amount of time you may spend together.
 The time you spend together may then feel hurried as a result of this lack of time to connect.
 Perhaps you should have a discussion about it and alter how you spend your time together.
 But if you’ve just drifted apart, you might not love her company as much as you did at first.

 #3.
 Do You Argue or Fight More Now Than You Did Before?

 Many couples find it challenging to conceal their frustration or nervousness once the novelty of their relationship wears off.
 Unfortunately, this can result in arguments, which often cause relationship stress.